Awgu: History

 The present Awgu LGA was created out of the greater Awgu Local government area which included Aninri and Oji River local government areas.
 It has a population of 390,681, according to the 2006 census.
 Out of this, 95,421 are males while 102,713 are females.
 The distribution of population is uneven; a few areas are densely populated while many other areas are virtually uninhabitable.
 Majority of the population settle at the foot of the hills because of the difficulty posed by the rugged terrain and because the lowland have richer soil which support better crop yield.
 A study by Mozie, Arinze T. at the Department of Geography, University of Nigeria found that the settlement pattern on the hills is clustered with a nearest neighbour index of 0.82 while settlement pattern on the lowland area is dispersed with a nearest neighbour index of 1.72.

-The other towns in Awgu Local Government Area are: Agbogugu, Isu-Awa, Ituku, Ihe, Owelli, Ogugu, Agbudu, Amoli, Mmaku, Ugbo, Obeagu, Ugwueme, Nkwe, Ezere, Mgbidi, Awgu, Nenwenta, Awgunta and Mgbowo.